 - The video is not advertiser-friendly.

-- Ads or individual ad formats are turned off for that video.
+- Ads are turned off for that video.

 - There isn’t an ad available to show to that particular viewer.
 Advertisers can choose to target specific devices, demographics, and interests.
 Your viewer may not match this targeting.
 Learn more about available targeting methods for video ads.